 Miradouro do Jardim do Torel

 Gaze over Lisbon’s terracotta rooftops from the lesser-known local favourite, Jardim do Torel.
-Two unsuspecting gates open up into one of the greatest lookouts to spend some time.
+Two unsuspecting gates open up into one of the greatest lookouts with some of the best views in Lisbon.
 Bring a picnic rug and enjoy the lawns, or pack your swimmers and dive into the fountain – it’s often maintained as a semi-pool in the summer.

 If you’re a fan of glorious abandoned buildings, get a taxi up to the Panorâmico de Monsanto.
 Sitting in the heart of Lisbon’s “green lung”, a 900-hectare forest to the city’s west, this grand restaurant is now splashed in graffiti but still has an air of its former luxury.
 From the top there’s 270-degree views back across the city.
 While the site itself is quite wild, there is a gate that gets locked each day around 6pm so make sure you plan ahead and don’t go for sunset.